Our online Ask Me course is delivered over two 3-hour sessions via Zoom and learners will need to attend both sessions.

 If you are currently experiencing abuse you may wish to think about whether it is safe for you to do the course now.
 For example, if you live with someone who is abusing you, or that person might find out, would this put you at risk?
 If you are currently experiencing abuse, please get in touch with us before registering.
 Additionally, please know that help and support is available through our 24 hour Live Fear Free helpline.

 Even if your abuse is historic and you are safe now, you might want to consider how you might feel on a course discussing abuse.
 Whilst we have done everything we can to make the course as safe and supportive as possible, the course is not a therapeutic or support course and for some people, it may not be the right time for them to participate.

 Is this course suitable for my current or desired job role?

 Please be mindful that Ask Me is a community based initiative and aims to help us identify what we can do as community members to help end abuse, rather than informing our job role.
 Other Welsh Women’s Aid training is available for you in your professional role, please visit our

 You are of course welcome to use what you’ve learned in your workplace or career as appropriate.
 However Ask Me is not intended to give you the skills to hold any particular job role, is not intended as an endorsement or demonstration of competency to employers and does not replace or supercede any workplace training that you may be required to attend as part of your role.

 To maintain the community focus and to ensure a diversity of voices in the room, we will normally limit any individual organisation to 2 places per course and ask that those attending have an interest in activism in their communities to help end violence against women and girls.

-(Please note – There is a similarly named scheme called “ask and act” for public sector workers which is wholly separate and more information about that scheme can be found here.)
+(Please note – There is a similarly named scheme called “ask and act” for public sector workers which is wholly separate and more information about that scheme can be found in the Training Area.)